 Why Dual Diagnosis Care Is Important

 It is important to get treatment for all underlying disorders because each disorder can fuel other problems.
 If someone receives care for an addiction without getting help for PTSD, they may try to self-medicate after rehab is complete.
 Because of this, individuals should treat co-occurring disorders during rehab.
-With the right care, the client has a better chance of staying sober.
+With the right care, the patient has a better chance of staying sober.

 Discovering the Right Treatment Options

 Thankfully, help is available for mental disorders like PTSD and substance abuse.
-Residential rehabs help clients recover from their addiction and receive care for mental health disorders.
+Residential rehabs help patients recover from their addiction and receive care for mental health disorders.
 From detox to ongoing counseling sessions, these programs help people become sober and take charge of their lives again.

 In a treatment program, clients can receive help through options such as: